 The main component of asynchronous learning is the flexibility it offers.
 Learners can set their learning schedules according to their own priorities and pace.
 They can enhance their learning experience with a wide range of digital content — like videos, online courses, and podcasts — and interact through a variety of mediums — like email, discussion boards, and chat.

-Asynchronous learning has perhaps become the most popular learning format as a result of Covid-19.
-To fill the gaps that physical distancing has left on the world, most organizations have opted for online asynchronous training to connect with their employees at home.
+There are a number of benefits of synchronous learning.
+However, it’s safe to say asynchronous learning has perhaps become the most popular learning format as more companies offer remote or hybrid working schemes, most organizations have opted for online asynchronous training to connect with their employees at home.